704 - Revenue

 School district funds are monies of the school district, including operating funds.
 "Operating funds" of the school district are funds which are reasonably expected to be used during a current budget year or within fifteen months of receipt.
 When investing operating funds, the investments must mature within three hundred and ninety-seven days or less.
 If, during the current budget year an amount of public funds will exceed operating funds by at least thirty-three percent, the amount of public funds that exceed operating funds by greater than thirty-three percent may be invested in certificates of deposit at federally insured depository institutions which mature within sixty-three months or less, in accordance with state and federal laws.
 When investing funds other than operating funds, the investments must mature according to the need for the funds.

-The board authorizes the secretary/treasurer to invest funds in excess of current needs in the following investments.
+The board authorizes the treasurer to invest funds in excess of current needs in the following investments.

 • Interest bearing savings, money market, and checking accounts at the school district's authorized depositories;